Shipeasy

 Marketing wants to swap the hero headline on Tuesday.
 Engineering does not want to ship a build on Tuesday.
 Solve once: read the string from a config, let marketing edit it in the dashboard, never touch the deploy pipeline again.

 The primitive: Config.
-Why not gate?
-Gates are boolean.
+Why not a feature flag?
+Feature flags are boolean.
 The thing you actually want to change is the string.

 return (